Get stories and expert advice on all things related to college and parenting.

 As you guide your student during this exciting journey, CollegiateParent has compiled a number of resources to help, including roommate agreements, property viewing checklists and general housing tips.

 Of course, looking for off-campus housing right now is going to be a little different than usual.
 But there’s no need to stress yourselves out preemptively!
 Most leasing companies have been quick to implement virtual tours and diligent about providing prospective tenants with as many resources as possible.
+Now that it's late fall, it's the perfect time to get started as college students gear up to move off-campus for the first time or change their off-campus housing.

 My roommate and I have always made it a point to tour apartments in person, finding that we get a better feel for the space when we’re actually there.
 So we were particularly disappointed when we realized that, because of coronavirus closures, there was no way we could do that this year as we search for our first post-college place.